steve-haar/movie-magic/README.md

 ### Production Build

-To build all apps and packages, run the following command:
+To build all packages and apps for production, run the following command:

 ```shell
 npm ci